-The Company may need to raise additional funds through the issuance of debt and/or equity securities or otherwise.
-Until such time, if ever, that the Company can generate revenue sufficient to achieve profitability, the Company expects to finance its operations through equity or debt financings, which may not be available to the Company on the timing needed or on terms that the Company deems to be favorable.
+In the future, the Company may need to raise additional funds through the issuance of debt and/or equity securities or otherwise.
+Until such time, if ever, that the Company can generate revenue sufficient to achieve profitability, the Company expects to finance its operations through equity or debt financings, which may not be available to it on the timing needed or on terms that it deems to be favorable.
 To the extent that the Company raises additional capital through the sale of equity or convertible debt securities, the ownership interest of its stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of common stockholders.
-Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting the Company is unable to maintain sufficient financial resources, its business, financial condition and results of operations will be materially and adversely affected.
+Debt financing and preferred equity financing, if available, may involve agreements that include covenants limiting or restricting the Company's ability to take specific actions such as incurring additional debt, making acquisitions or capital expenditures or declaring dividends.
+If the Company is unable to maintain sufficient financial resources, its business, financial condition, and results of operations will be materially and adversely affected.
 The Company may be required to delay, limit, reduce or terminate its product discovery and development activities or future commercialization efforts.